Easy As Cookies

 • Once the cake is done, immediately invert the pan onto your prepared tea towel.
 Carefully peel back the paper from the cake; use a rubber spatula if necessary to scrape the cake down off of the cake in spots where it sticks.

-• Once you have the paper off of the cake, roll the cake up from the short end, including the tea towel in the center to keep the layers separate.
+• Once you have the paper off of the cake, tightly roll the cake up from the short end, including the tea towel in the center to keep the layers separate.
 The seam of the cake should be on bottom.
 Place on a cooling rack and cool completely (about an hour) before assembling.

 Chocolate Ganache